MozambiqueOfficial Name: Republic of Mozambique

 Travel & Transportation

-The U.S. Embassy advises U.S. citizens not to use “chapas” (local minibuses) as a method of transportation due to frequent, and often fatal, accidents involving these vehicles.
+Public Transportation: The U.S. Embassy advises U.S. citizens not to use “chapas” (local minibuses) as a method of transportation due to frequent, often fatal accidents involving these vehicles.